Henok Goitom: Sweden

 Goitom was a regular starter for the Swedish under-21 team during 2006, and played for the nation during qualification for the 2006 and 2007 UEFA European Championships.
 He was never called up to the full side, although he was considered for a place in the squad for a Euro 2016 qualifier against Russia.

 Eritrea

-In September 2015, at age of 30, Goitom made an official request to FIFA for permission to play for Eritrea.
+In September 2015, aged 30, Goitom made an official request to FIFA for permission to play for Eritrea.
 He made his debut on 10 October, in a 2–0 home loss to Botswana for the 2018 FIFA World Cup qualifiers.
 He scored in the return leg, in a final 5–1 aggregate defeat.